A Beautiful Education.

-The course will run from the 6th April 2020, although you will have lifetime access to the materials (which will be frequently updated) and our active and supportive online community.
+You will have lifetime access to the materials (which will be frequently updated) and our active and supportive online community.

 But that’s not it.
 When you sign up, you will also receive weekly email prompts filled with encouragement, tips, recommendations, and further ideas.
 Sometimes I’ll send you videos, sometimes podcasts or interviews, and sometimes freebies.
 Think of it as a course mixed with a membership group that you only pay once for!